Skip to navigation Skip to content

 Water Recycling, Infiltration, and Conservation for the Home

-WaterRICH is a RiverLink initiative to assist homeowners in understanding and implementing rainwater management, and encourage them to become better stewards of our natural resources.
-The program is an easily accessible, comprehensive resource for understanding how to manage water in a residential setting.
+WaterRICH is a RiverLink initiative to assist individuals in understanding and implementing rainwater management, and encourage residents to become better stewards of our natural resources.
+The program provides easily accessible, comprehensive resources for understanding how to manage stormwater on a smaller scale such as a residential setting.

 See what WaterRICH can do for you: